 - Advanced practice nurses embedded in year-long rotation Malawi to assist with sustaining leadership and clinical practices.

 - Rigorous data collection on maternal and infant complications, which cause death and disability among mothers and infants.

-- To learn more about how you can support the Center's mission to improve maternal and child health in Malawi, please visit our crowdfunding webpage.
+To make a donation in of the Center's mission to improve maternal and child health in Malawi, please visit our donation page.